-Please note: Non-matriculated students cannot enroll in electives, Practice, Field Instruction, or any other courses that are not listed above.
+Please note: Non-matriculated students cannot enroll in electives, Practice, Practicum Instruction, or any other courses that are not listed above.
 If you are admitted into the Extended or Extended One-Year Residence program pathway, you cannot begin your practicum education until designated in your program pathway plan.

 While taking classes at the Silver School, we encourage you to consider enrollment in our MSW program.
 Non-matriculated students must earn a grade of "B" or better to have their credits transfer to our MSW degree.
 Students later admitted to our master's program may receive credit for as many as four courses (12 credits).